Staff & Board

 Amanda Hatch – Deputy Director

 Amanda Hatch is a mission-driven leader in Maine who joined the Frances Perkins Center in 2024.
-Most recently, Hatch served as Chief Program & Impact Officer at YWCA Central Maine and managed a successful state senate campaign.
-Hatch previously worked as a program manager in the corporate Foreign Corrupt Practices Act (FCPA) and Anti-Bribery and Anti-Corruption (ABAC) compliance sector; taught language and culture; and studied migration, gender, labor, and economic systems from antiquity to modern day.
-Hatch has a master’s degree in German Studies and Film & Media Studies from the University of Cincinnati, co-chaired in the department of Anthropology.
-She serves on the board of Community Organizing Alliance.
+Hatch previously served as Chief Program & Impact Officer at YWCA Central Maine (Lewiston, Maine) and managed two successful Maine state senate campaigns.
+Hatch began her career as a program manager in the corporate Foreign Corrupt Practices Act (FCPA) and Anti-Bribery and Anti-Corruption (ABAC) compliance sector, conducting global investigations for Fortune 500 clients.
+Hatch earned her master’s degrees from the University of Cincinnati, where she taught and studied migration, gender, labor, and economic systems from antiquity to the present day.

 Laura Chaney – Development Director